motnok/sputnik4boxee/README.md

 * Search content
 * Watch movies - only if you have bought them online
 * Browse series
+* Browse categories
+* Watch live TV

 ## Installation
 Add the repository at: http://boxee.motnok.dk/repo/ to your BOXEE repositories.
 After that you should see the sputnik app in available applications.

-## Upcomming features
+## TODO's
-* Live TV
+* Player controls.
+Play, pause, scrob etc.
+* Better categori view
 * Bugfixes
+* Code cleanup

 ## Known issues
-* I had some problems not being able to it to my applications.
-I solved it removing the repository and adding it again.
+* I have seen problems with playing content that is DRM/playready protected

 Other bugs or requests, let me know at http://github.com/motnok/sputnik4boxee/issues or http://twitter.com/motnok